Stick to a few basic principles, and you'll easily make good garden compost

 The carbon-rich material (brown) will comprise most of the bulk of the finished compost, while the nitrogen-rich material (green) will get it all rotting actively and add valuable nutrients.

-2 - Food in small pieces
+2 - Supply food in small pieces

-The raw materials of the compost also need to be mixed up so that the decomposers (which are only little and can't travel far on their own) regularly come into contact with fresh food, turning the heap helps a lot too.
+Just like our own skin protects us from infection, plants have similar protections.
+When we compost plant material we need to break up the surface to expose the soft inner parts, smaller pieces also rot quicker.
+The raw materials of the compost also need to be mixed up so that the decomposers (which are only little and can't travel far on their own) regularly come into contact with fresh food, turning the heap helps too.

 Once made and left to rot, your heap should have a cover to stop rain from getting in and to stop it drying out.

-4 - Oxygen
+4 - Oxygen to breathe is good

 The decomposing microbes grow better when oxygen is plentiful - aerobic conditions.
 Horrible smells and slimy messes result from oxygen deficient - anaerobic - conditions, if you've ever put lawn clippings into a bin liner and closed it up you will recognise this description of what happens.
 Anaerobic conditions also favour a different set of microbes that you want to avoid, the aerobic microbes are far better at making good compost.